mmurphy384/b9labs-splitter/readme.md

   * DONE!
 7. Create a pull mechanism so that Alice can retrieve her share.
   * DONE!
-8. More things to consider:
+8. Create a better UI to reflect the Alice, Bob, Carol experience:
-  * DONE FOR NOW!
+  * DONE!